fsackur/leigh-delamere/docs/unifi.md

     4. Update the inform URL: `set-inform http://foo.bar:8080/inform`
 3. The device should show up as "not adopted" in the console.
 Adopt it.
 4. After adoption, they no longer allow login on the default password.
 Use the console login instead.

+## Vlans

+Whatever untagged

+## Open Wifi

+Settings > System > Interface > set to Legacy (ignore warning about reduced feature set)

+Then you can create SSIDs without a PSK.

+They still work when you set the interface back (obvs. a different page navigation):

+Settings > User Interface > New User Interface > Apply